BitFunnel/NativeJIT/README.md

 NativeJIT.

-Run the following commands to install the minimal set of packages needed to build the core NativeJIT library on Ubuntu 15:
+Run the following commands to install the minimal set of packages needed to build the core NativeJIT library on Ubuntu 15 or 16:

 ~~~
 sudo apt-get install clang cmake
 ~~~

-The current Ubuntu LTS version (14) points to an older version of cmake.
+If you're on an older version of Ubuntu, like 14, you'll need to install a newer version of CMake.
 To install a new-enough CMake, see [this link](http://askubuntu.com/questions/610291/how-to-install-cmake-3-2-on-ubuntu-14-04).
 If you're using gcc, you'll also need to make sure you have gcc-5 (`sudo apt-get install g++-5`).